Dr. Jack Ballantyne

 Biography:

-Erin Hanson is a Research Assistant Professor in the Biological Evidence Section of the National Center for Forensic Science at the University of Central Florida (UCF).
+Erin Hanson is an Assistant Professor in the Department of Chemistry and National Center for Forensic Science (Biological Evidence Section) at the University of Central Florida (UCF) and has a secondary joint appointment with the Violence Against Women faculty cluster https://www.ucf.edu/research/violence-against-women/.
 She possesses a B.S. in Forensic Science, Biochemistry Track, a M.S. in Industrial Chemistry – Forensic Science Track, and a PhD in Biomedical Science from the University of Central Florida.
-Her duties include conducting research in forensic molecular genetics, laboratory management and supervising undergraduate and graduate level student research in forensic molecular genetics.
-She is currently the senior scientist on a variety of research projects such as: 1) body fluid identification by RNA expression profiling, 2) improved recovery of male DNA profiles in extended interval post coital samples, and 3) characterization and analysis of trace biological evidence (“touch DNA”).
-She has been a guest lecturer for senior undergraduate biochemistry courses and was a laboratory instructor for senior level biochemistry courses for six years.
+She also has a graduate certificate in Forensic Genetic Genealogy from the University of New Haven.
+She currently teaches undergraduate Forensic Biochemistry courses (CHS3533, CHS3533L & CHS4534).
+Dr. Hanson’s research is in the area of forensic molecular genetics and includes a variety of research projects involving topics such as: 1) body fluid identification by RNA expression profiling, 2) improved recovery of male DNA in late reported and challenging sexual assault evidence, 3) rapid DNA analysis, 4) characterization and analysis of trace biological evidence (“touch DNA”), 5) single cell analysis and 6) forensic investigative genetic genealogy (FIGG).

-She is a member of the American Academy of Forensic Sciences (AAFS), the American Association for the Advancement of Science (AAAS), the International Society for Forensic Genetics (ISFG) and the American Chemical Society (ACS).
+Dr. Hanson is a member of the American Academy of Forensic Sciences (AAFS), the American Association for the Advancement of Science (AAAS), the International Society for Forensic Genetics (ISFG), the Association of Professional Genealogists (APG) and the FoRNAP Forensic RNA Profiling group.
 She is a co-organizer, with the Institute of Legal Medicine, Zurich, Switzerland, of the European DNA Profiling Group (EDNAP) sponsored collaborative exercises on the use of RNA expression profiling for body fluid identification.
-She has 50 publications in scientific journals and book series and over 80 presentations at scientific conferences.
-She is also a participant in the UCF WISE and EXCEL/COMPASS programs.
+She is also a participant in the UCF WISE (Women in Science and Engineering) and is an active volunteer with the DNA Doe Project and the Victim Service Center of Central Florida.